Putin raises tension on Ukraine, suspends START nuclear pact

 People are also reading…

 Along with limits on the number of nuclear weapons, the 2010 New START envisages broad inspections of nuclear sites.
-Putin said Russia should stand ready to resume nuclear weapons tests if the U.S. does so, a move that would end a global ban on such tests in place since the Cold War era.
+Putin said Russia should stand ready to resume nuclear weapons tests if the U.S. does so, a move that would end a global ban on such tests in placethat has been in place since the Cold War era.

 U.N.
 Secretary-General Antonio Guterres responded by calling for Russia and the United States to return to dialogue immediately because "a world without nuclear arms control is a far more dangerous and unstable one."